abbackend/college-management/README.md

-# collage-management
+# college-management
-Collage management is a module which handles the collage related stuff.
+College management is a module which handles the college related stuff.